asynts/writer/Notes/0009_assertion-very-inconsistent.md

     This seems to be it.

 -   I suspect, that I do not properly consider the spacing when trying to place a paragraph.

+### Actions

+-   The problem was that empty paragraphs can have spacing and thus take up space.
+    Placing an empty paragraph can therefore overflow the page which my code did not account for.
+    It seems that adding the space caused this to happen.